DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-apply-again-iteration.md

   }
 }) }}

+We’re not sure this wording had any real impact.
+Participants spotted the outstanding tasks and scrolled down.

 ### Show reasons for rejection

 Previous iterations let users click into previous applications.
 But this means reasons for rejection are quite hard to access.